jxlin/RoboND-DeepLearning-Project/REPORT.md

 To achieve this we followed these steps :

 *   Gathered training data from a simulator ( made a special build for easier data gathering, compared to the standard suggested approach ).
-*   Designed a implemented a Fully Convolutional Network ( using keras and tensorflow ) for the task of semantic segmentation, based on the lectures given at udacity's RoboND deep learning section, and in [this](https://people.eecs.berkeley.edu/%7Ejonlong/long_shelhamer_fcn.pdf) and [this](https://arxiv.org/pdf/1409.1556.pdf) papers.
+*   Designed and implemented a Fully Convolutional Network ( using keras and tensorflow ) for the task of semantic segmentation, based on the lectures given at udacity's RoboND deep learning section, and in [this](https://people.eecs.berkeley.edu/%7Ejonlong/long_shelhamer_fcn.pdf) and [this](https://arxiv.org/pdf/1409.1556.pdf) papers.
 *   Made experiments to tune our training hyperparameters ( learning rate, batch size and number of epochs ).
 *   Trained the designed model using the gathered training data, tuned the model hyperparameters, and checked the testing accuracy using the Intersection Over Union (IoU) metric.